msftcangoblowm/logging-strict/docs/index.rst

 - validates against a strictyaml schema

-  The schema is specifically tailored for the external:python+ref:`logging.handlers`
+  The schema is specifically tailored for the :py:mod:`logging.handlers`

-  As long as the yaml is valid, will have the data types external:python+ref:`logging.handlers` expect
+  As long as the yaml is valid, will have the data types :py:mod:`logging.handlers` expect

 - exports package data